gopasspw/gopass/docs/features.md

 *Note: any values for `totp:` need to be base32 (32, not 64) encoded.
 Often sites will display the raw secret alongside the QR*

 Some sites will not directly show you the URL contained in the QR code.
-If this is the case, you can use something like [zbar](http://zbar.sourceforge.net/) to extract the url.
+If this is the case, you can use something like [zbar](http://zbar.sourceforge.net/) to extract the URL.

 Both TOTP and HOTP are supported.